erwinluis/splitable_doc/README.md

 ## Checkout with split(able)

-With `checkout with split(able)` your customers can split the total amount directly from a checkout page.
-It works similar to `checkout with paypal`.
+With `checkout with split(able)`, your customers can split the cost of a total amount with their friends.
+It integrates directly with your checkout page.

 ### How it works

-* User clicks on a button or takes an action to indicate the user wants to split the amount.
+* Your customers selects split(able) as their payment option.
-* Browser sends a request (GET or POST) reques to the store server.
+* Browser sends a `GET or POST` request to the your server.
-* Store server sends a `POST` request to split(able) with valid `api_key`, `total_amount` and other required parameters.
+* Your server sends a `POST` request to split(able) with valid `api_key`, `total_amount` and other required parameters.
-* User sees split(able) website with the line items and the total amount that is being split among friends.
+* User is redirected to split(able)'s payment hub which displays the line items and total amount to be split.
-* User invites friends to split the total cost.
+* User invites friends and pays an amount toward the total cost.
-* Invited users pay their share.
+* Each invitee receives an invitation with a unique link to the payment hub.
-* When everyone pays then the split(able) sends a callback to the client site indicating that everyone has paid.
+* From the invitation link, invitees are automatically signed in and prompted to pay toward the total amount.
-* The callback includes invoice and the api_secret to prevent and forgery.
+* When the total amount is paid, within the given time frame, split(able) sends a callback to your server indicating that the split was successful.
-* In case everyone does not pay and time lapses then callback will indicate that the team was cancelled.
+* If the total amount is not reached and the given time frame has elapsed, the callback will indicate that the team was cancelled.

 ### Getting api_key